WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.md

 The `<blockquote>` element is used for quoting blocks of text, while `<q>` is used to include brief citations in the text flow

-Both have a ***cite*** attribute that can be used to provide the URI of the original text
+Both have a `cite` attribute that can be used to provide the URI of the original text

- browser should include appropriate quotes before and after the citation
+Browsers should include appropriate quotes before and after the citation

 Citations inserted in a `<blockquote>` are usually indented

-The use of blockquote to indent text is strongly discouraged!
+The use of `<blockquote>` to indent text is strongly discouraged!

 <!------------------- END SLIDE 030 -------------------------->